-- On average about 12-15 minutes per athlete is required, which includes the time to tie-in each throws chair and complete their round of throws. - Note that all Seated Throwing Events (Shot Put, Discus Throw, Javelin Throw and Club Throw) should be conducted from a circle with diameter of 2.135m±0.005m or 2.50m±0.005m, using a 34.92-degree sector.
+- An average of 12-15 minutes per athlete is required, which includes the time to tie-down each throws frame, warm-up and complete their round of throws. - Note: that all Seated Throwing Events (Shot Put, Discus Throw, Javelin Throw and Club Throw) should be conducted from a circle with diameter of 2.135m±0.005m or 2.50m±0.005m, using a 34.92-degree sector.
 The rim of the circle shall be at least 6mm thick and shall be white.
 The use of movable platforms meeting these specifications is permissible.
-(Rule 34 World Para Athletics Rules and Regulations) - When securing the rails on the throwing circle, ensure that the bolt used to secure the rails on the circle are anchored deep enough to ensure it does not lift when in use - Additional volunteers may be required to supported seated throws events.
-See the section on volunteers below
+(Rule 34 World Para Athletics Rules and Regulations))